 It looks like, at 1200mm focal length, the f/16 is the best aperture for use.
 The f/18 seems to be the narrowest capable aperture to use.

 The overall landscape sharpness can be often hidden, at least partially when applying some sharpening tools.
 Notwithstanding the level of blur, there is no tool available (at least within the Opensource market), which could make our image as fully sharp as we want.
 Even the smallest sharpening deterioration in our image is to be visible in our picture, not necessarily cropped.
-The TC-2001, unfortunately, does have the loss of sharpness, which can be seen yet at a smaller focal length, comparable with the situation, when the item is taken off (Pic.
+The TC-2001, unfortunately, does have a loss of sharpness, which can be seen yet at a smaller focal length, comparable with the situation, when the item is taken off (Pic.
 22).

 As the conformation of the significant sharp loss between Sigma 150-600mm f/5 – 6.3 Contemporary lens and teleconverter TC-2001 attached I took the text photo from about 100m distance.
 Font size is between 36 to 72 too (Pic.
 25).